Author: Ned Howard – Retired PGA Teaching Professional

 Chart Comparing Driver Shaft Length, Average Distance, and Average Dispersion

 This is actual test data conducted by Tom Wishon a couple years ago.
-The main takeaway here is that, regardless of handicap, longer or shorter driver shafts didn’t actually increase or decrease the distance by more than 1 yard on average.
+The main takeaway here is that, regardless of handicap, longer or shorter driver shafts didn’t actually increase or decrease the average drive distance by more than 1 yard on average.

 BUT, the dispersion was MUCH tighter with a shorter driver.